rails/rails/guides/source/action_controller_overview.md

 The `CookieStore` is the default and recommended session store.
 It stores all session data in the cookie itself (the ID is still available to you if you need it).
 The cookie data is cryptographically signed to prevent tampering.
 It's also encrypted so anyone with access to it can't read its contents.
 The `CookieStore` is lightweight and does not require any configuration to use in a new application.

-The `CookieStore`` can store 4 kB of data - much less than the other storage options - but this is usually enough.
+The `CookieStore` can store 4 kB of data - much less than the other storage options - but this is usually enough.
 Storing large amounts of data in the session is discouraged.
 You should especially avoid storing complex objects (such as model instances) in the session.

 You can use the `CacheStore` if your sessions don't store critical data or don't need to be around for long periods (for instance if you just use the flash for messaging).
 This will store sessions using the cache implementation you have configured for your application.
-The advantage of this is that you can use your existing cache infrastructure for storing sessions without requiring any additional setup or administration.
-The downside, of course, is that the sessions will be ephemeral and could disappear at any time.
+The advantage is that you can use your existing cache infrastructure for storing sessions without requiring any additional setup or administration.
+The downside is that the session storage will be temporary and they could disappear at any time.

 Read more about session storage in the [Security Guide](security.html#sessions).